Leadership Development Programme for PE leaders – Recruitment Pack

 Attendees will be encouraged to have a specific line of inquiry they are keen to follow through in their settings.

 To ensure the workshop content is appropriate and engaging for attendees, we will co-create the titles and synopsis of the workshops with attendees.
-Types of workshops that could be delivered are:
+Types of workshops that were delivered in 2024/25 were:

 The workshops will be facilitated by Youth Sport Trust Experts, alongside current Physical Education leaders from ethnic diverse communities.